Do you have dreams to write, and wonder what to do with them?

 Here’s one that happened when I said “Yes” to my writing dreams.

 I am thrilled to once again be supporting writers along their publishing path as the Independent Editor Coordinator.
-We assist participants signing up for a Free 8-minute consultations with Independent Editors during the conference (I am also one of the editors).
+SFWC attendees can sign up for a free 8-minute consultation with Independent Editors during the conference (I am also one of the editors).

 I’m going to take a minute here to share with you on my path…my evolution of participating at this prestigious event catering to everyone and everything in the publishing industry.